-This is the Part 1 of Requirement Gathering Workbook by Rahul Parwal.
+This is the Part 1 of the Requirement Gathering Workbook by Rahul Parwal.
 We’d like to thank him for sharing his expertise with the community through this information-packed piece.

 The purpose of this Workbook | Session Notes | Summary Document is to help testers understand the importance of requirement gathering and how it can add massive value to the testing process.
 The document will provide insights and guidance on how to gather and analyze requirements effectively, with the aim of testing beyond the written requirements.
 The document will highlight the importance of exploring the requirements thoroughly, considering the perspectives of all stakeholders, and utilizing the tester’s own knowledge, experience, and insights to create a comprehensive and effective testing plan.

 These session notes are the result of incorporating feedback and addressing questions raised by Chandra Pandey, Brijesh Deb, Sahil Kaushal, Mayuri Ubhad, Aravind M, Shoaib Ahmed, Balaji Ponnada, Apoorva Ram, Mayuri Ubhad, Jim, Ralf Roeber, and Anees Shaikh.
 Their insights have enabled me to tailor the workshop to address the most common and relevant concerns of participants.
 The notes serve as a reference guide for review, reinforcement, and further learning after completion of the workshop, organized by section.

 - How we decide that we have understood the requirements as it is required?
 OR what all parameters should be considered to ensure that requirements are clear?
 OR how you can make sure not just you but your fellow testers are also clear with requirements?